 There’s this idea that welcoming a dog into your family before you have children will give you insight into what it’s like to have children.
-Some parents poo-poo this idea, but as a family who had children and then got a dog, I can tell you first hand that there is some merit to this suggestion.
+Some parents poo-poo this idea, but as a family who had children and then got a dog, I can tell you first hand that there is some merit to this suggestion of getting a puppy to help you prepare for a baby!

 They both eat floor food.